evaluate_resampling()

 A named list of arguments passed to the underlying functions that calculate the metrics.

-the number of equally sized data partitions to be used for K-fold
+the number of equally sized data partitions to be used for K-fold cross-validation;

-cross-validations will be performed, each using v - 1
+cross-validations will be performed, each usingv - 1

 the number of times the random K-fold cross validation should be repeated for; defaults to 1; larger values are likely to yield more reliable / stable results, at the expense of computational time